Melbecks is a small hamlet of three dwellings – High Melbecks, Low Melbecks and Melbecks Farm where we are based.

 Bill Peascod – Artist & Climber

 By 1950, Bill had become a lecturer in mining and as such went to Australia for two years.
 It was during this time that he took up painting.
 His abstract depiction of the mountains of the Lake District was much admired and he quickly established a national and international reputation.
-During a visit to Japan he met his second wife Etsu.
+During a visit to Japan, he met his second wife Etsu.
 Bill and family returned to the Lake District in 1980, settling at Melbecks.
-Here Bill continued to climb and paint, and established a small art school in one of the old cow barns.
+Here Bill continued to climb and paint.
+Eventually, he established a small art school in one of the old cow barns.